Ajju-kld/Vertex/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

-# this app is about a creating a new social media
-A new social media where i want to add new features like graph representation of friend list which was one of the idea i had when i  was thinking about creating a social media